donovanh/widget/README.md

 To use, make sure jQuery and Mustache are in place, and the [widget.js](https://github.com/donovanh/widget/blob/master/javascripts/widget.js) file is also referenced, then initialise the plugin like so:

+*Note:* The index.html file contains views, and the CSS contains CSS used by the demo, in addition to this code.

     <script>
       $(document).ready(function() {
         var email = "user@example.com";